mahfuzHasan2003/Grid-Lights/README.md

 🌟 **Overview**

-Grid Lights is a customizable grid-based UI component that allows users to toggle lights within a dynamic grid system.
+Grid Lights is a customizable grid-based UI system that allows users to toggle lights within a dynamic grid system.
 Built using React, Tailwind CSS, and modern JavaScript, Grid Light is designed for interactive applications, settings panels, or creative UI experiments.

 🚀 **Features**